-It’s not difficult, either, to get a quick resale if you decide to release your investment.
+In addition, you can easily re-sell your property if you decide to release your investment.
 There are a number of resale portals that can see new PBSA opportunities sell within days, given the demand and profitability.

 When searching for PBSA investments, it’s also worth looking at the current supply around the area, and the likely increase in demand for places within the institutions that surround it.
 The majority will tick these boxes and offer good growth going into the future.